NYAC Athlete's Fund

 Celebrating 20 years of supporting aspiring

 Olympians and worthy causes.

-On August 14th of this year, the 18th annual Athlete's Fund Golf Tournament will take place at Winged Foot Golf Club in Mamaroneck, NY.
+On August 26th, 2019, the 20th annual Athlete's Fund Golf Tournament will take place at Winged Foot Golf Club in Mamaroneck, NY.
 Winged Foot is one of the most celebrated courses in the world, with the West Course having hosted five US Opens, two US Amateurs, and the PGA Championship.
 The East Course has played host to two US Women’s Opens and the US Senior Open.
 In 2020, the West course will be home to the US Open.

 A LITTLE HISTORY

 It is an accepted fact of life at the New York Athletic Club that top class athletes, and those aspiring to be, enjoy unwavering support.
 That’s how it has been since the Club’s founding in 1868 and that’s how it will remain.
 The Athlete’s Fund exists, in large part, to further that mandate, providing funding - especially in Olympic years - for Club athletes at the highest level.
 While the Club’s and the Fund’s focus is firmly on its athletes, it should never be forgotten that there are many organizations that benefit from the Club’s largesse and that are an essential element in the raison d’etre of the Athlete’s Fund.

 Participants in the 19 Tournaments prior to this year have taken considerable pride in the fact that, not only were they contributing to the wellspring of Club athletes, they were also making a significant difference to the more than 40 worthy organizations that receive donations from the Fund.
 Many of those organizations will be well known to members and have received donations over several years: the Special Olympics of Connecticut, the Police Athletic League, the Achilles Track Club and the Ronald McDonald House of New York, among them.